thefluffyshadow/code-diva/README.md

 * Code file validation - Make sure that the file passed to the Diva actually is a valid java file.

 ## Table of Contents
-Pilot.java - the code that takes in arguments and spawns a Diva for each filename.
+Diva.java - the code that takes in arguments and spawns a Diva for each filename.
 Diva.java  - the code that actually checks the code of the files passed in.

 ## Notes on the Test Programs: